Asphalt Patch: How Long Does Asphalt Last?

 How can I maximize the lifespan of an asphalt driveway?

-Protect the driveway from too much heat, heavy items, and water to extend its life.
-With the right care and attention, it could last up to 30 years.
+Regular maintenance, like fixing cracks and sealcoating, is also important.
+Protect the driveway from extreme heat, heavy items, and water to extend its life.
+With proper care, it can last up to 30 years.

 More Posts